music-match/music-match.github.io/index.md

 In this page, viewers have the ability to:
 - Read more about Music Match
 - Visit the Project Page
-- Read short bio about the developers
+- Read a short bio about the developers
 - Link to developers Github and LinkedIn

 # Development History

 - Goals of [Milestone 1](https://github.com/music-match/music-match/projects/1): Create Mockup Pages, start Front-End Development, and Initial Deployment
 - Goals of [Milestone 2](https://github.com/music-match/music-match/projects/2): Significantly improve functionality of app, continue Front-End Development
-- Goals of [Milestone 3](https://github.com/music-match/music-match/projects/3): Significantly improve functionality of app from M2, find five UH community members to test site, implement acceptance testing
+- Goals of [Milestone 3](https://github.com/music-match/music-match/projects/3): Significantly improve functionality of app from M2, find at least five UH community members to test site, implement acceptance testing

 # Meet the Developers